When Is the Best Time

 Enjoy the amazing view from Pico dos Barcelos to Funchal.
 Usually, the sunlight is best in the afternoon.
 The outlook is located in the parish of Santo Antonio 355 m above sea level.

-Opening Hours always from 8 am in the morning.
+Opening Hours always from 8 am.

 Closure at 10 pm in winter, 12 pm in summer, but always at 8 pm on Sundays.